asmahdi08/Ticket-Bot/README.md

 - `/ticket info` – Show metadata (id, status, creator, claimed_by)

 Ticket channels are named `ticket-<short-id>` and only visible to the creator + support staff.
+The `<short-id>` is basically the first part of the id string generated using python uuid

 ## Architecture